 The efl cordially invites you to its Annual Conference 2022 on “Democratization of Data Science and AI”.
 Participants will gain insights from leading researchers, practitioners, and regulators.
 The talks will cover a broad range of topics including automation of typical tasks in machine learning (ML) such as data cleaning, making ML more accessible, or state-of-the-art visualization techniques, which are important for the user experience and transparency of data science applications.
 Moreover, ethical aspects of AI will be discussed and a perspective from Deutsche Bundesbank on the topic of data democratization will be provided.

 The event will take place on October 11, 2022 at the Casino Building of the Goethe University Frankfurt.
 The event is planned as a pure in-person event.
-For participating at the event, a (free) online registration is required.
+The registration is possible until Oct 3rd.

-The annual conference in 2021 is is organized by Prof. Carsten Binnig (Technical University of Darmstadt) and his team: Nadja Geisler, Benjamin Hättasch, Benjamin Hilprecht, Adrian Lutsch, Meghdad Mirabi.
+The annual conference in 2022 is organized by Prof. Carsten Binnig (Technical University of Darmstadt) and his team: Nadja Geisler, Benjamin Hättasch, Benjamin Hilprecht, Adrian Lutsch, Meghdad Mirabi.

 14:30 REGISTRATION & COFFEE

 Prof. Dr. Oliver Hinz, Goethe University Frankfurt

 15:10 EXAMPLE-DRIVEN DATA CLEANING

 Prof. Dr. Ziawasch Abdejan, Research Director, Leibniz University Hannover and Visiting Academic at Amazon

 15:40 CURRENT DEVELOPMENTS IN FOUNDATION MODELS (LLMs) AND HOW THIS RELATES TO AI DEMOCRATIZING EFFORTS